tedorellana/learning/SAA-C03.md

 ## Spot Instances ##
 A Spot Instance is an instance that uses spare EC2 capacity that is available for less than the On-Demand price.
 Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly.
 The hourly price for a Spot Instance is called a Spot price.

+## AWS Spot Fleet ##
+Is a service that lets you create a fleet of EC2 instances that can help make your application more reliable and significantly cheaper to run.
+A fleet is composed of both Spot and On-Demand Instances.

 ## S3 Object Lock ##
 Used to store objects using a write-once-read-many (WORM) model.
 Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
 You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.
 Versioning is required and automatically activated as Object Lock is enabled.